🔍 공개 퀴즈 검색

 1. Multiple evidence pieces provide stronger support and establish patterns ✓

-2. One is always enough
+2. One piece of evidence is always enough

-3. To make it longer
+3. To make your essay longer

-4. It's not necessary
+4. It's not necessary to have multiple sources

 What is backing in the Toulmin model?